tanakamasayuki/kicad-diff-visualizer/README.md

 # kicad-diff-visualizer
-A tool to visualize the difference of PCB layouts and schematics created by KiCad.
+A tool to visualize differences in PCB layouts and schematics created with KiCad.

 This tool recognizes a Git repository and visualizes the difference between two commits.
-Typically it can be used
+Typical use cases include:
-- when you write a commit log.
-You can recall what you've done on your design.
+- Writing commit logs: it helps you recall design changes.
-- when you check a commit history.
-It's hard to understand the actual changes based solely on text diffs.
+- Reviewing commit history: visual diffs are easier to understand than text diffs.

-One of this tool's key features is minimal external dependencies.
+One of the key features of this tool is its minimal reliance on external dependencies.
-The core idea is to use kicad-cli, which is part of the standard KiCad installation, to generate an image for each commit and calculate the differences.
+It leverages `kicad-cli`, which comes bundled with KiCad, to generate images for each commit and calculate the differences.

 ## Requirements